hpaluch-pil/hello-ac/README.md

 = Building sample project

-These steps are done for source distribution - source archive created using `make dist`.
+These steps are  used for build from "source distribution" (see next chapter).

 Example: